Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Complementary methods of reading a macroscopic quantum jump

 Let us deal with the idealized scenario where the conditioned amplitudes $\alpha_1$ and $\alpha_2$, as well as the weights $c_1$ and $c_2$, are deterministic and invariant across quantum jumps in different realizations.
 As we may have anticipated from the term $\exp(-|\alpha_i-Q^{*}|^2)$ in Eq.~\eqref{eq:Vhet2}, the long-time distribution $P(Q, Q^{*}, t\to \infty)$ of the integrated charge yields the $Q$ function of the {\it initial} cavity field prior to the free decay, $\mathcal{Q}_{t=0}$, namely

 where $|Q^{*}\rangle=e^{-\frac{1}{2}|Q|^2} e^{Q^{*}a^{\dagger}}|0\rangle$ stands for the coherent state of complex amplitude $Q^{*}$.
-Such is the case for the complex charge distribution depicted in Fig.~\ref{fig:FIG3}(a); the 2D histogram of the integrated charge $Q$ deposited in the heterodyne detector after all photons have left the main cavity is well approximated by the $Q$ function $\mathcal{Q}(Q_x + iQ_y)=[1/(2\pi)]\{\exp[-(Q_x-1.95)^2-(Q_y-5.45)^2] + \exp[-(Q_x+1.40)^2-(Q_y+0.85)^2]\}$---a sum of two equally weighted Gaussian distributions with equal heights.
+Such is the case for the complex charge distribution depicted in Fig.~\ref{fig:FIG3}(a); the 2D histogram of the integrated charge $Q$ deposited in the heterodyne detector after all photons have left the main cavity is well approximated by the $Q$ function $\mathcal{Q}(Q_x + iQ_y)=[1/(2\pi)]\{\exp[-(Q_x-1.95)^2-(Q_y-5.45)^2] + \exp[-(Q_x+1.40)^2-(Q_y+0.85)^2]\}$---a sum of two equally weighted Gaussian distributions.
 The two Gaussian functions are peaked at the location of the (complex conjugate of the) conditioned amplitudes $\alpha_1^{*}=1.95+5.45i$ and $\alpha_2^{*}=-1.40-0.85i$, as read from the peak positions of the conditional {\it quasi}probability distribution of the main cavity field $\mathcal{Q}(x+iy;t_{\rm dip})$, recorded at the auxiliary cavity transmission dip.
-Here we neglect squeezing, a direct consequence of the JC nonlinearity~\cite{CarmichaelBook2}, and attribute the peak positions to coherent states at the corresponding amplitudes.
+Here we neglect squeezing, a direct consequence of the JC nonlinearity~\cite{CarmichaelBook2}, and attribute the peak positions to coherent states with the corresponding complex amplitudes.
+The identification is justified by the localization process between coherent states, which models the JC downward jump times and cavity distributions to a very good accuracy~\cite{JumpsBist}.